polytetralhx/4dm4analysis/journal/indexerror.md

 ### Methodology : t-test and f-test

-The Author is lacking of Bayesian stats knowledge so he uses t-test and f-test kappa
+The Author is lacking of Nonparametric stats knowledge so he uses t-test and f-test kappa

 ### Hypothesis Testing Results